Claude Grahame-White: Aviation career

-He is known for activities related to the commercialisation of aviation, and he was also involved in promoting the military application of air power before the First World War with a campaign called "Wake Up Britain", also experimenting with fitting various weapons and bombs to aircraft.
-During the war itself he flew the first night patrol mission against an expected German raid on 5 September 1914.
+He is known for activities related to the commercialisation of aviation, and he was also involved in promoting the military application of air power before World War I with a campaign called "Wake Up Britain", also experimenting with fitting various weapons and bombs to aircraft.
+He appeared in the 1914 film Across the Atlantic (also titled Secret of the Air) with fellow aviator Gustav Hamel; the film was directed by Herbert Brenon and starred King Baggot.

-Grahame-White trained several women to fly and he had formed the Women's Aerial League in 1909.
-The membership of this league included test pilot Mrs Winifred Buller, Lady Anne Savile and Eleanor Trehawke Davies and the suffragette leaders Emmeline and Christabel Pankhurst.
+Grahame-White formed the Women's Aerial League in 1909 and trained several women to fly.
+Members of the league included test pilot Winifred Buller, Lady Anne Savile, Eleanor Trehawke Davies and suffragette leaders Emmeline and Christabel Pankhurst.
 He established a flying school at Hendon Aerodrome.
 Cheridah de Beauvoir Stocks, the second British woman to gain a Royal Aero Club aviator's licence, trained at the school, earning her certificate in November 1911.
-In 1912 Grahame-White gave H.G.
-Wells his first flight.
-The Aerodrome was lent to the Admiralty (1916), and eventually taken over by the RAF in 1919.
-Grahame-White's aerodrome was purchased by the RAF in 1925, after a protracted legal struggle.
+In 1912 Grahame-White gave H. G. Wells his first flight.

+During World War I, Grahame-White flew the first night patrol mission against an expected German raid on 5 September 1914.
+Hendon Aerodrome was lent to the Admiralty (1916), and eventually taken over by the RAF in 1919.
+It was purchased by the RAF in 1925, after a protracted legal struggle.
 After this he lost his interest in aviation, eventually moving to Nice in his old age, where he died in 1959 having made a fortune in property development in the UK and US.

 Hendon Aerodrome later became RAF Hendon but after flying ceased there in the 1960s it was then largely redeveloped as a housing estate which was named Grahame Park in tribute to Grahame-White.
-An original World War I Grahame-White aircraft factory hangar was relocated a few years ago to the Royal Air Force Museum London, where it houses the museum's World War I collection and is named the Grahame White Factory.
+An original World War I Grahame-White aircraft factory hangar was relocated a few years ago to the nearby Royal Air Force Museum London, where it houses the museum's World War I collection and is named the Grahame-White Factory.

 Grahame-White was a co-founder of Aerofilms Limited in 1919.